 Icon

-The <nys-icon> is a visual symbol used to concisely convey meaning or action and can add to visual appearance.
-Icons are meant to enhance, not replace textual information.
-NYSDS includes a curated subset of the Google Material Symbols rounded icon set.
+The <nys-icon> is a visual symbol used to concisely convey meaning, action, status, or feedback and can add to visual appearance.
+Icons are meant to enhance, not replace, textual information.
+NYS Design System includes a curated subset of the Google Material Symbols rounded icon set.

 Copy Code